Plain concrete, commonly known as mass concrete, is a mixture of binding material, fine aggregate, coarse aggregate, and water.

 Uses of Concrete

-- As bed concrete below column footings, wall footings, on the wall at supports to beams
+- As bed concrete below column footings, wall footings, and on the wall at supports to beams

 - Over the parapet walls as coping concrete